mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ## Wrapper types

-Only primitive types wouldn't get us far in defining complex business domains.
+Primitive types alone wouldn't get us far in defining complex business domains.
-That's why Mondrian also supports the definition of wrapper types like arrays, optional, and nullable values that can wrap and enrich the definition of any other type.
+That's why Mondrian also supports the definition of wrapper types like arrays, optionals, and nullables that can wrap and enrich the definition of any other type.

 ### Optional

 The `optional()` type builder can be used to turn any type definition into the corresponding optional type.
-This means that the given type can be also `undefined`, or not specified if assigned to a field of an [object](#objects).
+This means that the value of the given type can also be `undefined`, or the field might not be present if it's assigned to a field of an [object](#objects).

 Optional types can be defined by wrapping other Mondrian types: